About the Artist

 Praised for her “plush” voice by the Baltimore Sun and voice of “sweet clarity” by the Pittsburgh Post-Gazette, mezzo-soprano Kristen Dubenion-Smith enjoys an active performing career in oratorio, opera and sacred vocal chamber music, particularly specializing in music of the medieval, renaissance and baroque eras.

-Recent notable engagements include performances with The Folger Consort, Apollo’s Fire, The Mark Morris Dance Group, the Washington Bach Consort, Cathedra and The Bach in Baltimore Concert Series.
+Recent notable engagements include performances with The Folger Consort, NYS Baroque, The Bach Sinfonia, the Catacoustic Consort of Cincinnati, Ohio, the Handel Choir of Baltimore, Magnificat Baroque of San Francisco, The Bach and Baroque Ensemble of Pittsburgh and with the Mark Morris Dance group, singing in the pit at the Kennedy Center with the Washington Bach Consort.
 Ms. Dubenion-Smith has also performed concerts with various ensembles at the Boston Early Music Festival, the Berkeley Early Music Exhibition, the Indianapolis Early Music Festival and the Washington Early Music Festival.

 Ms. Dubenion-Smith’s operatic career spans more than a dozen opera roles performed throughout the United States.
 Some of her more notable roles have included Endimione in La Calisto, Hecuba in La Didone and Cupid in Venus and Adonis with American Opera Theater, Humility in Ordo Virtutum with the Peabody Early Music Department, Hansel in Hansel and Gretel with Peabody Opera Outreach and La Baronne in Chérubin with New Jersey Opera Theater.